+District

+State and federal grant programs

+- AFunding: State and federal grant programs

+- Timeframe:

-District AFunding: State and federal grant programs Timeframe: Refer to each bulleted action for specific time frames.
-Quantified Objective: Improve access to resources, facilitate place-based revitalization, and reduce displacement risk resulting from a variety of factors for at least 100 residents.
+Refer to each bulleted action for specific time frames.

+- Quantified Objective: Improve access to resources, facilitate place-based revitalization, and reduce displacement risk resulting from a variety of factors for at least 100 residents.